 Joe spent his childhood living and working on the family farm.
-He was raised knowing the value of a dollar and a hard day’s work.
-As a boy he spent his free time hunting and fishing.
-He attended a small country school through the sixth grade which would be the end of his formal education, but life would continue to teach him many valuable lessons forming him into the man his family and friends knew and loved.
+His family recalls that Joe was raised knowing the value of a dollar and a hard day’s work.
+As a boy he spent his free time hunting and fishing, and he attended a small country school until he finished the sixth grade.
+This was the end of his formal education, but he never stopped learning.
+Joe received valuable lessons throughout his life, which helped to shape him into the man his family and friends knew and loved.

-After leaving the family farm and prior to joining the Air Force, Joe had been employed as a bell hop in Kansas City, Missouri.
-He also worked for the Civilian Conservation Corps.
-Our family is unsure of his exact location, perhaps Wyoming, or the specific projects he worked on.
-The CCC was part of President Roosevelt’s plan during the Great Depression to provide jobs and education for millions of unemployed men while conserving the nation’s natural resources.
-To join, young men had to be 18 to 25 years old, unmarried, unemployed and with a family on relief.
+Before joining the United States Army Air Force, Joe had been employed as a bell hop in Kansas City, Missouri.
+He also worked for the Civilian Conservation Corps (CCC).
+Joe’s family is unsure of his exact location or the specific projects he worked on, but it is possible Joe was located in Wyoming during this time.
+The CCC was part of President Roosevelt’s plan during the Great Depression and functioned to provide jobs and education for millions of unemployed and unmarried young men, aged 18-25, while working toward conserving the nation’s natural resources.
 The pay was low, even for the Depression.
 The CCC paid $1 a day.
 Each young man earned about $30 each month but $25 was taken from their checks and sent to their families, leaving them only $5.

-Following his time with the CCC, Joe joined the United States Airforce.
-He attended boot camp in Kansas City, MO and was then stationed at Ellsworth Airforce Base in Rapid City, SD.
+Following his time with the CCC, Joe joined the United States Army Air Force.
+He attended boot camp in Kansas City, MO and was eventually stationed at Ellsworth Air Force Base in Rapid City, South Dakota.
 In September 1942, Joe became a part of the 1923rd Quartermaster Truck Company of the United States Armed Services.
-He also met and fell in love with Margaret Collins who was a taxi driver in the Rapid City area at the time.
+During Joe’s time in Rapid City, he met and fell in love with a taxi driver named Margaret Collins.
 Joe and Margaret were married on December 5, 1942.

 On Tuesday, June 6, 1944, Joe and his unit were called into action on Omaha Beach during the Invasion of Normandy.
+This infamous battle resulted in thousands of casualties and remains one of the most notorious events of World War II.
 The 1923rd unit, attached to the air corps, carried supplies and landing mats for the first air strip to be laid in France.
 Some of these young men were also given the job of removing the bodies of dead soldiers from the beach.
 Joe did not like to speak about his time on Omaha beach.
 When asked about D-Day, he would often just shake his head and say, “No one should ever have to witness such a thing.”

 Joe and Margaret lived a simple life.
-They enjoyed many things together, watching their son grow up; playing card games with friends; gardening; and raising and hunting with their bird dogs.
+They enjoyed many things together: watching their son grow up, playing card games with friends, gardening, and raising and hunting with their bird dogs, Pixie and Buck.
 Joe was also Margaret’s caretaker as she suffered from various illnesses throughout her life.
 Margaret passed away from Alzheimer’s disease in 1988.

 After Joe’s retirement and Margaret’s passing, Joe spent his time doing the things he loved.
-He continued to garden until he could no longer do the work; he enjoyed poker and cribbage tournaments, fishing, and spending time with family.
+He continued to garden until he could no longer do the work.
+Joe spent time watching his favorite sports, boxing and baseball.
+He enjoyed a good game of poker as well as cribbage and would often enter and win local tournaments.
+Throughout his life, Joe maintained his love for fishing as well as for spending time with his family.
 He was a long-standing member and volunteer of the VFW Post 1273 and the Disabled American Veterans – Chapter 3 in Rapid City.